britzl/defold-screenshot/README.md

 ### screenshot.pixels([x, y, w, h, [callback]])
 Capture a full screen or partial screenshot as raw pixels.
-Not available on HTML5.

 ```
 -- Take screenshot and return pixels as a Lua string